Losing dimensions: Geometric memorization in generative diffusion: Methods

 where $A$ is a diagonal matrix corresponding to the mean of Eq.~\eqref{eq:Wij}, while $B$ corresponds to the variance.
 Therefore, $J^\top J$ becomes

 This expression is dominated by the two symmetric terms, so we can write

 Then, the term $A^\top A = A^2$ is, of course, still diagonal, while the term $B^\top B$ is diagonally dominant.
 Calling $C = \sum_{ik} B_{ik}B_{ik}$, we can approximate the singular values as $\sqrt{A^2 + C^2}$, obtaining Eq.~\eqref{eq:eigenW}.
-Note however that the distribution of the spectrum does not concentrate exactly to Eq.~\ref{eq:eigenW} in the large $N$.
-Nevertheless, Eq.~\ref{eq:eigenW} gives an accurate picture of the qualitative behavior, as shown in Sec.~\ref{sec:jacobian_numerical}.
+Note however that the distribution of the spectrum does not concentrate exactly to Eq.~\eqref{eq:eigenW} in the large $N$ limit.
+Nevertheless, Eq.~\eqref{eq:eigenW} gives an accurate picture of the qualitative behavior, as shown in the main text.

-These results also show that in some regimes Eq.~\ref{eq:eigenW} is more in agreement with the numerical empirical score than the correct spectrum of Eq.~\ref{eq:Wij}, which is likely due to the fact that Eq.~\ref{eq:Wij} overestimates the fluctuations by ignoring the correlations of the score at different points.